Merging Sightseeing and Relaxation: 7 Strategies for a Balanced Vacation

 Keep your plans flexible enough to allow for spontaneous decisions.
 If you find a spot you particularly enjoy, you might want to spend more time there than planned.
 On the other hand, if you’re tired, it’s okay to skip or reschedule an activity for another day.

 While I always preach that it’s essential to plan ahead, don’t let a rigid itinerary jeopardize your chance to recharge.
-Remember, vacation is about enjoying new experiences and letting go of daily stress.
+Remember, travel is about enjoying new experiences and letting go of daily stress.
 I remind myself of this often, as flexibility is the thing I find most difficult to practice.

 More articles to help you plan your trip